Error mitigation and circuit division for early fault-tolerant quantum phase estimation: Summary of results

-Though the global depolarizing channel is a useful theoretical construct, it does not accurately describe noise in fault-tolerant quantum computers, and it has been previously observed that other noise models yield a residual bias for naive QPE methods~\cite{obrien2019quantum}.
-Luckily, a large body of error mitigation techniques exist to remove such bias, at the cost of repeating many circuits a number of times polynomial in the inverse of the circuit fidelity $F$.
-Our second contribution is to examine the effect this has on QPE, where we find that any fidelity overhead from error mitigation is suppressed logarithmically by our ability to perform circuit division. \begin{theorem}[Thm.~\ref{thm:em_overhead_qpe}, informal] Given an unbiased error mitigation scheme for expectation values with a sample overhead scaling with a power of the circuit fidelity $F^{-\alpha}$, one can obtain an unbiased error mitigation scheme for single-ancilla phase estimation with an overhead proportional to $\alpha \, \gamma/\epsilon$, where $\epsilon$ is the precision of the estimate and $\gamma$ the device noise rate. \end{theorem} This result is important, as it shrinks the sampling gap between several methods that have an intrinsic bias but low fidelity overhead (such as postselection), and methods that are unbiased but have a large fidelity overhead (such as probabilistic error cancellation).
-We summarize the (approximate) fidelity overheads known for various methods in Table.~\ref{tab:em_overhead}, and show how this changes when we shift from expectation value estimation to phase estimation.
+Our second contribution is to study how overhead associated with error mitigation (defined in terms of circuit repetitions) translates to an overhead in the cost of error-mitigated QPE (in terms of number of calls to a noisy implementation of the unitary operator).
+We find that this overhead can be suppressed logarithmically thanks to circuit division. \begin{theorem}[Thm.~\ref{thm:em_overhead_qpe}, informal] Given an error mitigation scheme for expectation values with a sample overhead scaling with a power of the circuit fidelity $F^{-\alpha}$, one can obtain an unbiased error mitigation scheme for single-control phase estimation with an overhead proportional to $\alpha \, \gamma/\epsilon$, where $\epsilon$ is the precision of the estimate and $\gamma$ is the noise rate per call of the unitary. \end{theorem} This result highlights a significant advantage, as it narrows the cost gap between EM methods with limited scope but low overhead (e.g., postselection) and more general yet costlier approaches (e.g., probabilistic error cancellation).
+In Table.~\ref{tab:em_overhead}, we summarize the circuit-repetition overheads $C_\text{em}$ known for various methods, and we show how these translate to unitary-call overheads for phase estimation $C_\text{em}^\text{QPE}$.